dotmailer/dotmailer-magento-extension/README.md

 # V6.4.2

 ###### Features
-- You’re now able to record your customers and guests’ consent and store it using dotmailer’s new ConsentInsight.
+- You’re now able to record your customers and guests’ consent and store it using Engagement Cloud’s new ConsentInsight.

 ###### Improvements
 - We've optimised the way our install script imports data into the extension tables, so it now imports small batches rather than all in one go.